 - Security questionnaires

 - Cloudflare WAF blocks

 - Ensuring a smooth transition to the next engineer on rotation

 The engineer on rotation is expected to comply with these responsibilities only within their usual working hours.
 There is no on-call, 24x7-watch expectation on these tasks.
 The async nature of Sourcegraph allows us to properly support the organization without having to be in front of the computer all day.

 You are not expected to provide all answers to inquiries or review all PRs.
 You are expected to be the initial responder and decide whether to tackle the work right away or add it for later planning.
-As a general rule of thumb, any work that will take longer than half a day should become a ticket in the team’s Jira backlog.
+As a general rule of thumb, any work that will take longer than half a day should become a ticket in the team’s GitHub issues.
 This also includes work that takes less than half a day but needs to be transitioned to another engineer.

 The engineer on support rotation is responsible for anything that doesn’t have a clear owner in our team.
 For example if we start receiving a trove of PRs for something that another engineer is currently working on, there’s no need to keep an eye on those.
 On the other hand, if it’s a one-off review then it’s your responsibility to ensure the ball doesn’t get dropped.

 Finally, it’s your responsibility to ensure a smooth transition to the next engineer on rotation.
 This includes:

 - Ensuring all tasks are properly documented (with GitHub issues and status updates);

 - Communicating any leftover tasks/asks/things to keep in mind for whoever is up next.
 This is best done the day before the rotation transitions via an async recap update posted in #security-internal.